Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

     c4 c5
     c5

-It is worth mentioning that in the code above, we do not have to create ``string_map`` to create an edge list or adjacency list, but for the sake of having an easily understandable output, it is quite helpful.
+It's worth mentioning that in the code above, we do not have to create ``string_map`` to create an edge list or adjacency list, but for the sake of having an easily understandable output, it is quite helpful.
 (Without relabeling the nodes, the output below would not have the strings of the components but instead would have integer values.)
 This code will hopefully make it easier for a user to do the same.